This degree-audit and advising tool helps you and your academic advisor review progress toward your degree.

 - You can also add a minor.
 Minors are independent of the major you select, so you will see the whole list of available minors.

-- When you are done making your selections, click the gray “Process What-If” button near the top of the screen to see the sample audit.
+- When you are done making all your selections, click the gray “Process What-If” button near the top of the screen to see the sample audit.

 If in your current major your advisor has requested exceptions for any of your degree requirements, please note that they will not be carried over into your What If sample audit.
 We encourage you to speak with your academic advisor about any questions you may have about changing your major or adding a minor.